AutodeskGames/stingray-docs/source/stingray_help/getting_started/get_started_ps4.md

 - Check that your IP settings are correct both in the **Deployer** and on the device.

-## Deploy the project for PlayStation 4
+## Step 3.
+Deploy the project for PlayStation 4

 Deploying creates a standalone bundle that you can try out on your PlayStation 4 (and, eventually, distribute).
 For background information, see ~{ Deploying and Building }~ and ~{ Using the Deployer panel }~.